 Site Visits

-DOE authorized representatives have the right to make site visits, with or without notice, at the Subgrantee and Contractor’s/Subcontractor’s Business and/or work site at reasonable times to review project accomplishments, management control systems, and to provide technical assistance, if required.
+DOE authorized representatives and Iowa WAP authorized representatives have the right to make site visits, with or without notice, at the Subgrantee and Contractor’s/Subcontractor’s Business and/or work site at reasonable times to review project accomplishments, management control systems, and to provide technical assistance, if required.
 The Subgrantee and Contractor/Subcontractor must provide reasonable access to facilities, office space, resources, and assistance for the safety and convenience of the government representatives in the performance of their duties.
 All site visits and home energy audits must be performed in a manner that does not unduly interfere with or delay the work.

 Debarment and Suspension Requirements

-A statement indicating the contractor certifies that it has not been suspended or debarred from doing business with any Federal Subgrantee, as per 10 CFR Section 600.235 of the Federal Regulations, “Grantees and subgrantees must not make any award or permit any award (sub-grant or contract) at any tier to any party which is debarred or suspended or is otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, “Debarment and Suspension.”
+A statement indicating the contractor certifies that it has not been suspended or debarred from doing business with any Federal Subgrantee, as per 2 CFR 200.214 of the Federal Regulations, “Grantees and subgrantees must not make any award or permit any award (sub-grant or contract) at any tier to any party which is debarred or suspended or is otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, “Debarment and Suspension.”

 Compliance with Laws and Other Requirements